Sign up for free recipes! →

 Cassava Leaf Stew is a typical West African and Central African delicacy made from simmered cassava leaves, peanut butter paste and meats.
 It is so easy to make and very flavorful yet tasty.
 It's known as "saka saka", "pondu", "mpondu" and "palava".

-Cassava leaf stew is stable in countries like Liberia, Sierra Leone, Cameroon, Congo and more.
+Cassava leaf stew is stable in countries like Liberia, Sierra Leone, Cameroon, Congo, and more.
 This method of putting peanut butter is a typical Liberian and Sierra Leonean style.
+If you love cassava leaves, try this easy potato leaf stew

 What is Cassava Leaf?